Financial-Times/ft-origami/docs/component-types/modules.md

 ## Packaging and build configuration

+When a developer goes to use a module, and finds that it has config for a particular package management system, they should be able to assume that the same package manager can be used to install *any* Origami module.
+So it's important that all Origami modules share the same package config and do not include any 'special' config for package managaement systems that aren't compatible with all modules.

-The module must include a package.json file in the root of the project, which must conform to the following requirements:
+Therefore the module must include a package.json file in the root of the project, which must conform to the following requirements:

 * *Must* include a useful `name` and `description`
 * *Must* include a `version` based on [Semver][3] rules